 Purpose: The sky background varies over large scales in the infrared.
 In some wavebands, fringing and thermal emission from any local dust (on optical surfaces) will also be present.
 All of these effects can be removed using the sky-subtraction algorithm.
 The source of the sky background estimate is usually the science data frames themselves.
-In cases where large extended or very bright objects might be present it may be necessary to use 'offset sky'
+In cases where large extended or very bright objects might be present it may be necessary to use 'offset sky' exposures in the observation template.

-Doc Number: VIS-SPE-IOA-20000-0002
+Document: VIS-SPE-IOA-20000-0002

-Date: 2004-04-08
+Date: 2004-12-15

-Issue: 0.5
+Issue: 1.0

-Page: 24 of 50
+Page: 27 of 58

 Author: Peter Bunclark